This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Another example includes developmental services.
 Some states offer children up to age three and their families with family visits, home training, transportation services, nutritional counseling, and free physical and occupational therapy.
 Another state may allow these services to children up to the age of five.

-Title V MCH also provides children with cerebral palsy with needed screenings for additional developmental problems that are often associated disorders, including hearing and vision screening, cognitive assessments, oral health screening, and emotional and social assessments.
+Title V MCH also provides children with cerebral palsy with needed screenings for additional developmental problems that are often associated disorders.
+These include hearing and vision screening, cognitive assessments, oral health screening, and emotional and social assessments.

 After screening and assessments, Title V MCH assists families in finding the most suitable healthcare providers for each child’s specific needs.
 They can assess the child further, make any additional diagnoses, and provide quality medical care.

-Further, Title V MCH provides training to parents of children with special needs to help them obtain the necessary knowledge and skills to care for their disabled children in the best way possible.
+Title V MCH also trains parents of children with special needs to help them obtain the necessary knowledge and skills to care for their disabled children in the best way possible.

 Title V MCH Qualifications and How to Apply

-Each state has its own set of qualifications that families must meet to be eligible for Title V MCH services.
-In general, the main requirement is that the family must be low income, but each state may have various other conditions.
+Each state has its own qualifications that families must meet to be eligible for Title V MCH services.
+The main requirement is that the family must be low-income, but each state may have various other conditions.

 Lifelong Financial Assistance for Your Child's Birth Injury